yakazimir/kyler-website/content/post/infinity.md

 +++
-title = "Some Basic Results on Infinity, or Why Infinity is Strange" description = "A brief note on some results on infinity" date = "2019-10-01" categories = [ "math","infinity","set theory","cantor" ]
+title = "Why Infinity is Strange" description = "A brief note on some results on infinity" date = "2019-10-01" categories = [ "math","infinity","set theory","cantor" ]